benm-stm/solace-scalable-k8s-operator/README.md

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
 ### Prerequisists
+This operator is using [haproxytech/kubernetes-ingress](https://github.com/haproxytech/kubernetes-ingress)

-You need to install 2 HAproxy instances, 1 for publishing and the other for subscribing with the following params
+You need to install 2 HAproxy instances, 1 for publishing and the other for subscribing.

+Use below 2 helm charts with the following changes
 #### Pub Haproxy ingress for publishing
 ```
 helm install --namespace ingress-controller --create-namespace --set controller.ingressClass='haproxy-pub',controller.ingressClassResource.name='haproxy-pub',controller.replicaCount=1,controller.extraArgs={'--configmap-tcp-services=solacescalable/solacescalable-pub-tcp-ingress'} haproxy-pub haproxytech/kubernetes-ingress
 ```
 #### Sub Haproxy ingress for subscribing
 ```
 helm install --namespace ingress-controller --create-namespace --set controller.ingressClass='haproxy-sub',controller.ingressClassResource.name='haproxy-sub',controller.replicaCount=1,controller.extraArgs={'--configmap-tcp-services=solacescalable/solacescalable-sub-tcp-ingress'} haproxy-sub haproxytech/kubernetes-ingress
 ```

 #### solace admin password
 ```
 kubectl create secret -n solacescalable generic solacescalable --from-literal adminPassword=<your password>
 ```
-ps: if you run it like above, don't forget to clean your shell history
+**NOTE**: If you run it like above, don't forget to clean your shell history
 ### Running on the cluster
 1. Install Instances of Custom Resources: